 This presentation will describe the impact of transitions from derby fisheries to catch share management on risk-taking among commercial fishermen in three fisheries.
 One of the many results of catch share management has been a significant decrease in the speed and intensity of fishing and a lengthening of the fishing season.
 This is expected to increase safety in fisheries.
 We find supporting evidence in the Gulf of Mexico red snapper (2007) and grouper-tilefish (2010) fisheries, as well as the Northeast Atlantic sea scallop fishery (2010), although there are many management details fishery characteristics that influence the outcomes.

-2A.4 Commercial fishing vessel safety in the northeastern U.S. multispecies (groundfish) fishery: does catch share management make a difference? – Tammy B. Murphy, NOAA Fisheries, Northeast Fisheries Science Center
+2A.4 Commercial Fishing Vessel Safety in the Northeastern U.S. Multispecies (Groundfish) Fishery: exploring whether catch share management makes a difference – Tammy B. Murphy, NOAA Fisheries, Northeast Fisheries Science Center

 Safety outcomes are one measure of the performance of a commercial fishery.
 Catch share management, which allocates fishing quota to individual vessels or entities, may reduce economic incentives to engage in risky behavior in the “race to fish”.
-The Multispecies (Groundfish) fishery in the Northeast region of U.S. is considered one of the region’s most dangerous commercial fisheries.
-This study presents a direct measure for risk-taking behavior and vessel safety, using the Northeast Multispecies fisheries as a case studies.
+The Multispecies (Groundfish) fishery in the Northeast region of U.S. is considered one of the region’s most dangerous commercial fisheries and transitioned to partial catch share management in 2010.
+This presentation discusses a framework and ongoing empirical work to apply an established direct measure for risk-taking behavior and vessel safety to the Northeast Multispecies fishery.
 The objectives are to allow for empirical comparison across federally managed commercial fisheries within a region and throughout the U.S., and to identify factors that may contribute to sustained risk-taking behavior, regardless of management approach.